Advice for current students

 Finally, out of respect for your classmates and lecturers, please do not engage in texting or WhatsApp chats during class (students are never as subtle about it as they think!).
 It is distracting, disrespectful, and simply rude to those around you.

-Be a bit old fashioned, take notes with pen and paper
+Be a bit old fashioned and take notes with pen and paper.

 Even having learned about the problems associated with using technology in the classroom, some students insist they need to use their laptop to take notes.
 They correctly point out that they can type notes faster than writing long-hand.
 But the irony is that having more complete notes does not actually lead to better learning.

 Researchers have shown that in taking notes by hand, students are are unable to transcribe every word and so they think very carefully about what is most important and what is not.
 In so doing, these students are actually engaging in a crucial stage of cognitive processing.
 Thus, it is those students who take notes by hand, the ‘old-fashioned way’—though less extensive than their laptop-using classmates—that usually understand the material better.

 I offer this information as a recommendation and a suggestion that, in my experience, serves most students well.
 But in the interest of full disclosure: I cannot ban laptops from class, especially because some students require them to address diagnosed learning difficulties.

 Use email appropriately but remember that etiquette still matters.

 Email is a blessing and a curse: it's so easy to use, but as a result everyone gets too much of it.
 While email can help students and teachers interact more easily and quickly, it is not always used appropriately and some basic standards of etiquette are often forgotten.
 Don't worry.
 I'm not a Luddite.
 In fact, I prefer email to my work phone.
-But I do ask that students keep some things in mind when emailing teachers and staff:
+But I do ask that students keep some things in mind: